72nd International Retail Summit

 You are welcome to leave your luggage in the GDI cloakroom.

-You will find directions on our website.
-Directions The car park is a five minute walk from the GDI and located on Zürcherstrasse 4, 8803 Rüschlikon.
+The car park is a five minute walk from the GDI and located on Zürcherstrasse 4, 8803 Rüschlikon.
 You will receive a ticket from the GDI to exit the car park free of charge.

 GDI Gottlieb Duttweiler Institute